 4. Meewasin Valley Trails & Cranberry Flats

 Have you heard of the YXE Underground?
 It's a podcast interviewing Saskatoonians doing amazing things.
 It's created and hosted by local resident Eric Anderson who's also a dog owner.
-Eric and his insta-friendly pup Fred are big fans of the Meewasin Valley Trails and Cranberry Flats for locations to hang out together.
+Eric and his insta-friendly pups Sam and Wiley are big fans of the Meewasin Valley Trails and Cranberry Flats for locations to hang out together.

 Here's what Eric said about the MVA:

 "We are so fortunate to have the Meewasin Valley Trails here in Saskatoon.
-My wife and I love taking Fred on the trails to explore, especially Cranberry Flats.
-Whether it's early on a summer morning or as the sun is setting on a chilly January afternoon, Fred loves the open spaces that Cranberry provides.
-He especially gets excited when we hit the boardwalk trail because he knows we're getting close to the river!
-Hitting the trails with Fred has been a wonderful way of exploring the natural beauty of our city and as soon as Fred gets home, he beings thinking about his next adventure!"
+My wife and I love taking Sam and Wiley on the trails to explore, especially Cranberry Flats.
+Whether it's early on a summer morning or as the sun is setting on a chilly January afternoon, they love the open spaces that Cranberry provides.
+Hitting the trails has been a wonderful way of exploring the natural beauty of our city together.
+As soon as we gets home, they’re both thinking about their next adventure!"

 5. Restaurant Patios